The Broken Chain

 The Scientific Basis: Neuroscience and Behavioral Change

 The process of breaking the chain aligns with our understanding of neuroplasticity – the brain's ability to reorganize itself by forming new neural connections throughout life.
-Negative behavioral patterns are often associated with ingrained neural pathways.
+But negative behavioral patterns are often associated with ingrained neural pathways.
 By consistently practicing new behaviors and thought patterns, we can strengthen new pathways and weaken the old ones.
 This is a gradual process, requiring sustained effort and commitment.

 Frequently Asked Questions (FAQ)